Control Materials & Services ...

 effective or available, IPM programs then evaluate the proper control

 method both for effectiveness and risk.
-Effective, less risky
+Effective, less

 controls are chosen first, including highly targeted